-- Are currently a patient of an NHS / HSC rheumatology outpatient department in the UK - Are aged 18+ - Have attended two or more NHS / HSC rheumatology outpatient clinic appointments in the UK - Can speak English - Have capacity (the ability) to provide consent to take part
+- Currently provide healthcare to adult patients (aged 18+) attending an NHS / HSC rheumatology outpatient department(s) in the UK - As part of routine care, write letters summarising NHS / HSC rheumatology outpatient clinic consultations in the UK (either to the GP or to the patient) - Can speak English - Have capacity (the ability) to provide consent to take part

-We would like to hear from a wide range of people, including people from each of the four countries in the UK, people of different ages, gender identities and ethnicities, and people who have and have not received clinic letters.
+We would like to hear from a wide range of people, including people from each of the four countries in the UK, people of different ages, gender identities and ethnicities, and people who do and do not write clinic letters directly to patients.
 As such, everyone who expresses an interest in taking part will be asked to share some information about themselves.